Skip to main content

 3. Adjusting Entries

-You may need to post adjusting entries before you start closing your accounts.
-Adjusting entries are generally for unrecognized income or expenses for the period.
-Here’s an example to help you understand what I mean.
+Before closing your accounts, you may need to post adjusting entries.
+They are for unrecognized income or expenses for the period.
+Here’s an example.

 Suppose your company lent $20,000 to a friend’s company, ABC Corp., on December 1, 2023.
-According to the agreement, interest is due every 12 months and the rate is 4% per annum.
+According to the agreement, interest is due every 12 months at a 4% annual rate.

 The interest would be an adjusting entry: